gvrocksnow/variant-generator-docs/README.md

 # Variant Generator Documentation
-Documentation for variant generator Unity Asset.
+Documentation for Variant Generator Unity Asset.
 Please see the <a href="https://github.com/gvrocksnow/variant-generator-docs/wiki">Wiki.</a>